mocoding-software/easy-doc-db/README.md

 ### Serializers

-There are currently 3 serializers availible: Json, Yaml and Xml.
+There are currently 3 serializers availible: JSON, YAML and XML.
 They are availible via their nugets:
 - Mocoding.EasyDocDb.Json
 - Mocoding.EasyDocDb.Yaml
 - Mocoding.EasyDocDb.Xml

-For custom serializer you need to implement interface IDocumentSerializer and pass to Repository constructor.
+For a custom serializer you need to implement IDocumentSerializer interface and pass it to Repository constructor.

 ```cs